Argos (dog): Narrative function in the Odyssey

-Argos's scene is placed in the middle of the seventeenth book of the poem and is a part of its larger visitation narrative, where Odysseus goes to meet his wife's suitors, and both the scene and the larger narrative are an inversion of the expected "hospitality ritual" (xenia).
+The Argos scene is placed in the middle of the seventeenth book of the poem and is a part of its larger visitation narrative, where Odysseus goes to meet his wife's suitors.
+Both the scene and the larger narrative are an inversion of the expected "hospitality ritual" (xenia).
 The appearance of Argos begins a series of anagnorises, and is the only anagnorisis in the Odyssey where two characters recognize each other immediately and simultaneously.
 Argos is the only member of Odysseus's household to recognize him without divine assistance or evidence provided by Odysseus himself.
 The revelation by the narrator of Argos's death uses the keynote phrase "in the twentieth year" (ἐεικοστῷ ἐνιαυτῷ, eeikostōi eniautōi), which is usually reserved for when Odysseus reveals himself to another character or to signal the consequences of his absence.
 The narrative language depersonalizes Odysseus as "his master" (anax), using this periphrastic construction in order to present the narrative as if composed from Argos's perspective.
 Some authors, such as Bernhard Frank and Maurice Bowra, have argued that the scene signals Odysseus's "true moment of homecoming" (nostos), since it displays both how long he has been gone and how loyalty and affection have remained.

 An overarching purpose of the scene is to create "tension through retardation"; that is, the context in which the story takes place is given more narrative tension by delaying the moment which would relieve that tension for the audience.
 In this case, this narrative device stalls Odysseus from confronting his wife's suitors in his own home.